yezhengSTAT/mHiC/README.md

 # mHi-C: robust leveraging of multi-mapping reads in Hi-C analysis
-Zheng, Ye, Ferhat Ay, and Sunduz Keles. "mHi-C: robust leveraging of multi-mapping reads in Hi-C analysis." bioRxiv (2018): 301705.
+Ye Zheng, Ferhat Ay, and Sunduz Keles. "mHi-C: robust leveraging of multi-mapping reads in Hi-C analysis." bioRxiv (2018): 301705.

 The pipeline is developed in Keles Research Group in University of Wisconsin - Madison and please contact Ye Zheng (yezheng@stat.wisc.edu) for any question and suggestion.